Bulging disc — about your diagnosis

 The role of the discs in the spine

 Your spinal cord is surrounded and protected by a column of bones known as vertebrae.
-In between the vertebrae are discs which offer cushioning and shock absorption in the back and neck.
-These soft, circular discs that are located between each set of vertebrae have a tendency to change as you age.
-They lose water content, become rigid, and lose elasticity.
-This deterioration can present in patients as young as their 20s, but is much more common in people who are in their 40s or 50s.
+In between the vertebrae are discs that cushion and absorb shock in the neck and back.
+These flexible, circular discs that are located between each set of vertebrae have a tendency to change with age.
+They often lose water content, become rigid and lose elasticity.
+This deterioration can occur in patients as young as 20, but is much more common in people who are older.

-Eventually, the deterioration of a disc can progress to the point that a bulge in the disc’s surface can place pressure on a nearby nerve, nerve root, or the spinal cord itself.
-This nerve compression can cause painful symptoms.
-In the event that a bulging disc actually ruptures, this condition is called a herniated disc.
+Eventually, the deterioration of a disc can progress to the point that a bulge develops in the disc’s outer layer.
+This bulge can place pressure on a nearby nerve root or the spinal cord itself, which can lead to painful symptoms.
+In the event that a bulging disc continues to worsen and actually ruptures, this condition is called a herniated disc.